riboflavin/test-framer-sync/compare/krisp-vs-fathom.md

 | Language Support                  | ✅ Multiple languages | ✅ Multiple languages |
 | Desktop App                       | ✅ Yes (Mac & Windows) | ❌ No (Web-based) |
 | iPhone & Android Apps             | ✅ Yes (Both)  | ✅ Yes (Both) |
-**Krisp**: Krisp is suitable for individuals or companies looking for a free and easy-to-use tool for virtual meetings, with the ability to record locally.
-However, it lacks integrations with popular platforms like Zoom and Calendar, limiting its usefulness for those who rely on these tools for scheduling and communication.
+Some people or companies might prefer Krisp for its ease of use and compatibility with various devices, making it suitable for quick and simple virtual meetings.
+However, those looking for deeper integrations with tools like HubSpot and Notion might lean towards Fathom, despite both tools lacking extensive integration options.
+Additionally, while Krisp supports local recording and in-person meetings, Fathom falls short in these areas, potentially limiting its usefulness for certain users.

-**Fathom**: Fathom is a good choice for users who prioritize integrations with platforms like Zoom and Calendar, as well as tools like HubSpot and Notion.
-While it offers multiple language support and mobile apps, its lack of in-person meeting support and limited depth of integrations may hinder its ability to truly streamline meeting processes for users.
+Overall, both Krisp and Fathom offer basic functionalities for virtual meetings, with Fathom providing an edge in terms of integrations with popular tools.
+However, users may find limitations in both tools when it comes to advanced features like automation engines and comprehensive integrations, which could hinder their ability to effectively manage and conduct meetings.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.